nilearn/nilearn/doc/maintenance.rst

     twine check dist/*

 We are now ready to upload to `Pypi`.
-Note that you will need to have an account on Pypi (you can create one `here <https://pypi.org/account/register/>`_), and be added to the maintainers of `Nilearn <https://pypi.org/project/nilearn/>`_.
+Note that you will need to have an `account on Pypi <https://pypi.org/account/register/>`_, and be added to the maintainers of `Nilearn <https://pypi.org/project/nilearn/>`_.
 If you satisfy these conditions, you should be able to run:

 .. code-block:: bash